SAPORITO LAB

 Sam Hinkley

-Erica graduated with a B.A. in Biology from the College of Wooster in 2021.
-She began the M.S. program at John Carroll in Fall 2023, and is studying maternal provisioning of alkaloid defenses in the strawberry poison frog, Oophaga pumilio, from Bocas del Toro, Panama.
+Hope graduated with a B.S. in Environmental Biology from William Carey University in 2025.
+She will begin the M.S. program at John Carroll in Fall 2025, and is interested in studying defensive behaviors in dendrobatid poison frogs.

 Sam graduated with a B.S. in Zoology from Michigan State University in 2020.
 He began the M.S. program at John Carroll in Fall 2024 and has broad interests surrounding the function and physiology of chemical defenses in dendrobatid poison frogs.
-His thesis research will aim to study the physiological effects of alkaloid sequestration in the green and black poison frog, Dendrobates auratus, in Costa Rica.
+His thesis research aims to understand the physiological effects of alkaloid sequestration in the green and black poison frog, Dendrobates auratus, in Costa Rica.

 Undergraduate Students